Missing-Link-harkat/ESP32_BT_Client_Classic/README.md

 ## Hardware Configuration

 - ESP32 WiFi Bluetooth development board with integrated 1.9-Inch LCD screen
-- Keyes RGB Led module (KY-016 or similar)
+- Keyes RGB LED module (KY-016 or similar)
 - Jumper wires (Breadboard optional)

-- RGB Led module is connected to the ESP32 as follows:
+- RGB LED module is connected to the ESP32 as follows:
   - Red pin to GPIO 14
   - Green pin to GPIO 12
   - Blue pin to GPIO 13